David Gordon Green's unrealized projects: One in the Chamber

-Green reported in 2008 he and Darius Shamir wrote a script titled One in the Chamber.
+Green reported in 2008 he and Darius Shahmir wrote a script titled One in the Chamber.
 According to Green, the script is about "a guy going to get his kidnapped son out of prison."
 Green later stated in 2011 that he did not want to direct the film.
-Variety reported in 2017 that Oceanside Media will produce the film and that Shamir will direct it.
+Variety reported in 2017 that Oceanside Media will produce the film and that Shahmir would direct it.
 Variety further described it as about "an ex-Marine who finds himself deep in the jungles of Asia searching for his son who has been taken hostage by the most dangerous man in Cambodia."

-Six Pack
+Six Pack remake

 The New York Times reported in August 2008 that Green was working on a remake of the 1982 film Six Pack.
 It was later reported in 2012 that Green would write and direct the film for 20th Century Fox.
 The film was never made.

 Suspiria

 The New York Times also reported in August 2008 that Green completed a script for the remake of the 1977 film Suspiria.
 Green reportedly co-wrote the script with Chris Gebert.
 In 2009, Empire reported that Green would shoot the film in 2010.
 In April 2012, it was announced that Crime Scene Pictures would produce the film.
 It was also reported that principal photography was to begin in September 2012.
 Isabelle Fuhrman was slated to play the lead in Green's remake.
 In addition to Fuhrman, Isabelle Huppert, Janet McTeer, Michael Nyqvist and Antje Traue were also to have appeared in the film.
 Green reported in 2013 that the film was in development hell due to legal issues.
 In 2015, it was confirmed that Green will not direct the film.
 Instead, Luca Guadagnino replaced Green and the film was released in 2018.